CanCLID/canto-filter/README.md

 1. `neutral`：No feature Chinese text, contains neither Cantonese nor Mandarin feature words.
 Such sentences can be used for both Cantonese and Mandarin text corpus.
 E.g. 去學校讀書

 The filter is regex rule-based, by detecting Mandarin and Cantonese feature characters and words.
 If a sentence contains both Cantonese and Mandarin feature words, then it is a mixed-Cantonese-Mandarin sentence.
 If it contains neither features, it is a no-feature, neutral Chinese text.

+This package uses simple if-else logic to classify input sentences for better performance, at the price of lower recalls.
+If you want more accurate classification sacrificing performance, please use our another package [`cantonesedetect`](https://pypi.org/project/cantonesedetect/). `cantonesedetect` uses calculates the proportions linguistic features and classify the input sentence based on the aggregated number.
+It can achieve more fine-grained classification with 6 output labels.

 ### Design priciples and assumptions